 Framing, and more specifically reframing, is recognized as a core competence of designers (Bijl-Brouwer, 2019; Dorst, 2015; Fokkinga et al., 2020; Hekkert & Van Dijk, 2011; Koskela et al., 2018; Schön, 1984; Stompff et al., 2016).
-Both the way we frame systemic issues in the present as well as the way we frame a desirable future for that system, impact the effectiveness of our design interventions.
+Both the way we frame systemic issues in the present and the way we frame a desirable future for that system and impact the effectiveness of our design interventions.

 How can we best apply framing to bring about systemic change and more specifically, a societal transition?

 Unpacking what we know about societal transitions, framing and design, we find the following.
 Extensive research has been done on managing transitions (Avelino and Wittmayer, 2016; Geels and Schot, 2007; Köhler et al., 2019; Rotmans and Loorbach, 2009), which is complemented in the field of design by the recent emergence of Transition Design (Dahle, 2019; Irwin, 2015).
-Recent research on framing for complex, open, dynamic and networked problems (Dorst and Watson, 2020; Sturkenboom et al., 2019; Vink et al., 2019) and for social innovation (Bijl-Brouwer, 2019; Bijl- Brouwer and Malcolm, 2020) inform our understanding of framing in a systemic context yet does not specifically discuss fostering societal transitions.
-Popa et al. (2015) look at framing for sustainability transitions, but not in relation to the practice of design.
+Recent research on framing for complex, open, dynamic and networked problems (Dorst and Watson, 2020; Sturkenboom et al., 2019; Vink et al., 2019) and social innovation (Bijl-Brouwer, 2019; Bijl- Brouwer and Malcolm, 2020) inform our understanding of framing in a systemic context yet does not explicitly discuss fostering societal transitions.
+Popa et al. (2015) look at framing for sustainability transitions, but not as it relates to design practice.
 Let’s try to connect these dots!

-The workshop will be facilitated by Anna-Louisa Peeters (PhD student at the TU Delft).
+Anna-Louisa Peeters (PhD student at the TU Delft) facilitates this workshop.
 Her research revolves around framing in the context of societal transitions.
-This workshop offers a showcase of her findings to date, which are the means to explore frames at various systemic scales.
+This workshop showcases her findings to date, which are the means to explore frames at various systemic scales.

 Avelino, F., Wittmayer, J.M., 2016.
 Shifting power relations in sustainability transitions: A multi-actor perspective.
 J. Environ.
 Policy Plan.
 18, 628–649. https://doi.org/10.1080/1523908X.2015.1112259